 01. All airport/hotel pick up and drop in private car/van

-02. 3 Nights in Hotel Peak Point in Kathmandu including breakfast
+02. 2 Nights accommodation in Kathmandu, including breakfast

 05. Salary, food, insurance and lodging cost for guide and porter